Yoast/developer/docs/development/environment/setup-plugin-integration-tests.md

 id: setup-plugin-integration-tests
 title: "Yoast SEO Development: Set up integration tests"
 sidebar_label: Setting up integration tests
-description: How to setup your local enviroment to run the Yoast WordPress plugin integration tests
+description: How to setup your local environment to run the Yoast WordPress plugin integration tests
 ---

 In order to run the integration tests in any of our WordPress plugins, you need the following:
 1. Access to PHP with the version that you want to test with.
-2. A copy of the wordpress-develop repository that includes the base-testcases.
+2. A copy of the `wordpress-develop` repository that includes the base test cases.
 3. A MySQL server with an empty database.

 ## Install PHP